At-Will Employment and Wrongful Termination

 If your employment attorney can prove that you meet the public policy exception, you may prevail in your cause of action.
 You may even be able to recover punitive damages.
 It depends on the nature and extent of your employer's behavior.

 Implied Contract Exception

 The second common law exception to at-will employment is the implied contract exception.
-An implied contract can exist even though there's no explicit, written employment contract.
+An implied contract can exist even though no explicit, written employment contract exists.